the Location and Carrier of a Wireless Number:

 owned by a shady character.
 You could get a whole new batch

 annoying calls...or make some new friends!

 offered by landline carriers, you can get a phone number that is

-relevant to your life, like your address, or a number that spells a
+relevant to your life, like your address, or a number

 name or word.
 These "custom" numbers are charged extra but